Starbuck7410/library-converter/README.md

 Selects the desired bitrate (in kb/s) to convert to.
 The default is 320.
 (Example: --rate 128)

 ### --threads
 If you want library-converter to run multithreaded and convert several files simultaneously, use this option.
-The default is 1.
+The default is 1, to avoid issues on older machines.
 (Example: --threads 4)

 ### --removeSilence
 If this flag is enabled, library-converter will remove silence from the start and end of all the files.